jenspfahl/hylex/README.md

 A Hyle (Entropy) board game clone

---- Still in development, Multiplayer mode not playable at the moment ! ---
+--- Still in development, Multiplayer is now playable but not error free so far ! ---

-Download the early alpha here for testing: https://hyleX.jepfa.de/hylex.apk
+Download the latest test version here for testing: https://hyleX.jepfa.de/hylex.apk

 ## Implementation